juliangarnier/gulp-starter-kit/README.md

 # Gulp starter kit
-A minimal Gulp config to compile ES modules to ES5 and to compile SASS files to CSS.
+A minimal Gulp config to watch and compile ES modules to ES5 and SASS files to CSS.

 ## Setup
 Install dependencies